InternetSociety/IETF-Ornithology/CONTRIBUTING.md

 #### NewWGs.py

 NewWGs.py can be used to figure out which working group are rechartered since last IETF.
 The following command could be used to generate a list of new working groups since IETF 120 that can be pasted into src/IETF/NewWG.md

 `./NewWGs.py 120  | sort `

+Note that e.g. AD changes will trigger WGs to be reported as new.
+Check the history of the group for details.

 #### ProposedWG.py